rpdav/nixos/hosts/nixbook/reinstall/README.md

 I would prefer to do disk partitioning and installation declaratively using disko, but the nixbook host (an Asus Zenbook) dual boots with Windows and I’m not sure of the best way to do this with disko without wiping the Windows install.
-Plus, I haven’t figured out a good way to bootstrap secrets during install (particularly for the LUKS passphrase), so for now I just install imperatively.
+Plus, I haven’t figured out a good way to bootstrap secrets during install (particularly for the LUKS passphrase), so for now I just reinstall imperatively.

+Some of these are unique to my setup, and are as much a reminder to myself as anything else.

 This is adapted from [hadilq’s guide](https://gist.githubusercontent.com/hadilq/f12f5378b74f1bdd440144373dfc5687/raw/5854600045b568107c9cd21b07a0b607329980e3/NixOS-guide.md) and includes:
 1. Encrypted swap and root volumes using LUKS and lvm